Digital Books and Players

 The digital talking book machine (DTBM) is smaller and lighter than the cassette player, weighing only around two pounds.
 The body of the player is dark to create maximum visual contrast between the case and the colors of the controls.

-The machine is powered by a rechargeable battery, just like the cassette machine, but the new machine's battery will play for 35 hours on one charge, and the machine can tell you how much playing time remains.
+The machine is powered by a rechargeable battery that can play forup to 35 hours on one charge, and the machine can tell you how much playing time remains.

-NLS is producing two machines to take full advantage of digital technology: the standard player and the advanced player.
+NLS is producing two machines, the standard player and the advanced player.

 Click to see a larger image of the standard player, with control buttons labeled and described in detail.

 The standard machine has eight controls for the basic operations for listening to a book.
 This machine is best for those who read mainly fiction.

 - "sleep" (automatically turns off the player in half an hour).

 If you press any of the buttons when there is no book in the player it will identify itself and state its function.